ConlonNovak/demand-cmu-support-blm/README.md

 * [2020 MHCI Cohort Requests and Thoughts Resulting from Racial Injustice, Diversity and Inclusion, and Design Ethics](https://drive.google.com/file/d/1GE9PyWNAnelwqJapKkKWBOxKWN1wukJY/view?usp=sharing)

 Have something to add?
 Is your program, department, or school working on something?
-[Send me the link and a short description me know via email](mailto:conlonnovak+demand-cmu@cmu.edu) or [submit a pull request](https://opensource.com/article/19/7/create-pull-request-github) to [this site's repo](https://github.com/ConlonNovak/demand-cmu-support/) with the change.
+[Send me the link and a short description via email](mailto:conlonnovak+demand-cmu@cmu.edu) or open a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) or [issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) on the [Github repo](https://github.com/ConlonNovak/demand-cmu-support/) with the change.

 Is something broken?
 Do you have other questions?
 [Send me an email](mailto:conlonnovak+demand-cmu@cmu.edu) or message [@Conlon_Novak](https://twitter.com/Conlon_Novak)